 Vanessa has worked in the care industry almost the whole of her working life.
 She started at the Red House in 1998 as a junior carer and since then has worked her way up through the ranks.
 She has to all intents and purposes done the job of Assistant Manager for a number of years but was formally appointed to that post in 2013.

 Vanessa holds NVQ2 and NVQ3 qualifications.
 She also worked part time at West Suffolk College for a number of years where she qualified as an NVQ Assessor.
 In that role she would move around many other care homes in the locality assisting the staff to acquire their own NVQ qualifications.
-This gave Vanessa an exceptional insight into the attitudes and general demeanor of the staff employed throughout the locality.
+This gave Vanessa an exceptional insight into the attitudes and general demeanour of the staff employed throughout the locality.
 With the benefit of that experience she says with confidence that the staff at the Red House are in a special category of their own.
 There is an extremely happy and close atmosphere in the Red House.
 The staff treat their job as a vocation rather than just work.

 Vanessa's job as Assistant Manager includes many administrative roles, this includes assisting the Manager in reviewing on a daily basis the individual care plans of each of the residents.